The Kung Fu Panda Druid/Monk Multiclass

 Circle Forms – Level 2

 You can now transform into beasts that are more powerful.
-At 2nd level you can transform into a beast of CR 1 or lower.
+At 2nd level, you can transform into a beast of CR 1 or lower.
 You are still tied by the restrictions of no flying or swimming speed until level 4 and no flying speed until level 8.

-At 6th level you can now transform into a beast with a CR of your druid level divided by 3 (rounded down).
+At 6th level, you can now transform into a beast with a CR of your druid level divided by 3 (rounded down).
 This means that by the end of this build at druid level 15 you can transform into CR 5 creatures.

 Primal Strike – Level 6

 Your attacks while in Wild Shape now count as magical attacks.
 While it doesn’t look like much on paper this is a significant ability.
-Foregoing resistance and immunity allows you to easily dismantle a difficult creature.
+Foregoing resistance and immunity allow you to easily dismantle a difficult creature.

 This is the primary reason that we didn’t take level 6 in monk for its magical attacks.
 We’re going to spend the vast majority of our time in Wild Shape so it would be a waste to take a 6th level in monk just for magical fist attacks.

 Elemental Wild Shape – Level 10